dougeby/IntuneDocs/intune-classic/accessibility-products-and-services-from-microsoft.md

 ---
 # required metadata

-title: Accessibility Products and Services from Microsoft | Microsoft Docs
+title: Accessibility Products and Services from Microsoft
 description: Details about accessibility products and services from Microsoft.
 keywords:
 author: arob98